12 Day Financial Wellness Challenge

 YOU are your biggest resource, and investing in yourself pays major dividends in the long run.

 A Money Date is the hour of time that you should block off on your calendar every month to sit down and review your personal finances from top to bottom.
-While you have done this the past 11 days and more, periodic check-ins are the key to reaching your goals!
+While you have done this during the past 11 days, periodic check-ins are the key to reaching your goals!

-Lastly, block off the time on your calendar for your next eleven 2022 Money Dates, and most importantly, make sure to celebrate the enormous progress you have made this month!
+Luckily, you’ve already put in most of the work for this month.
+So, take this opportunity to block off the time on your calendar for your next eleven 2023 Money Dates, and most importantly, make sure to celebrate the enormous progress you’ve made this month!